dkanbier/zabbix-jboss/README.md

 Notes
 -----
 Use the correct version of scripts for your JBoss installations.
-Using the jboss-eap5 on a JBoss EAP 6 instance will not work.
+Using the jboss-eap5 scripts on a JBoss EAP 6 instance will not work.

 More information
 ----------------